The Most Comprehensive Frequently Asked Questions (FAQ) about Massage Chairs in India with Answers

 Why should someone invest in an expensive automatic massage chair in India ?

-Some of the most important ones include
+Some of the most important reasons include

-Convenience - For the same reason many people in India now use washing machines.
+24x7 Convenience - For the same reason many people in India now use washing machines.
 They may not clean as well but they are very convenient.
 With a massage chair people can get a massage at work, in their hotel room in the evening or late at night at home after returning from a long day at work.
 This is much more convenient than looking for a massage therapist and checking their spa hours or if they will come to your home.

 How 'close' in performance are robotic massage chairs to good human massage therapists?